 For additional information on taking classes across the Midway, please visit http://www.law.uchicago.edu/students/acrossthemidway.

 For classes not governed by the rules applicable to limited enrollment classes, students must complete all adds or drops to their class schedule by the third week of the quarter.
 The deadline is strictly enforced.
 After the third week, there can be no changes in a student’s enrollment except in extraordinary circumstances.
-A student who fails to complete a class and who does not obtain special permission from the Dean of Students to drop after the deadline will receive a “W” (up to the last day of classes) or a failing grade (after the last day of classes) on his/her transcript for that course.
+A student who fails to complete a class and who drops a class after the deadline will receive a “W” (up to the last day of classes) or a failing grade (after the last day of classes) on his/her transcript for that course.
 Permission to drop a class after the deadline will not be granted (even with a W) if (1) the class was included in the bidding process and oversubscribed at the time of registration; (2) the student has received 50% or more of the final grade; (3) the professor objects to the drop; (4) the student will have less than nine credits for the quarter; (5) the student has begun the final exam; or (6) the request fails to meet the aforementioned “extraordinary circumstances” condition.
 Failure to read and follow the directions for adding or dropping a course or to take note of the applicable deadline is not considered an extraordinary circumstance.